ThePay/api-client/.github/README.md

 ## Support & Contributions

-If you find any bug, please submit the [issue](https://github.com/ThePay/api-client/issues/new/choose) in Github directly.
+If you find any bug, please submit the [issue](https://github.com/ThePay/api-client/issues/new/choose) to Github directly.

 Feel free to contribute via Github [issues](https://github.com/ThePay/api-client/issues) and [pull requests](https://github.com/ThePay/api-client/pulls).
-We will response as soon as possible.
+We will respond as soon as possible.
-Please have on mind the backwards compatibility and do not change requirements without previous admin agreement.
+Please keep in mind the backwards compatibility and do not change the requirements without previous admin agreement.

 ## Preconditions
+### Testing the integration
+**To test the integration** you can create simplified "ready-to-go" DEMO account in our [DEMO environment](https://demo.admin.thepay.cz/registration).

+You can find all the necessary credentials in "Implementation" section under your merchant profile:

+![](../doc/img/the-admin-credentials.png)

+### Access credentials
-Make sure that you have all required credentials and that you've set up the API access in [administration](https://admin.thepay.cz):
+Make sure that you have all required credentials and that you've set up the API access in [administration](https://admin.thepay.cz), in the Implementation section.
+The required credentials are:
 - merchant ID
 - project ID
 - password for API access
-- enabled your IP address in project settings (you have to add IP address or IP address range of your server)

-**To test the integration** you can create simplified "ready-to-go" DEMO account in our [DEMO environment](https://demo.admin.thepay.cz/registration).

-You can find all the necessary credentials in "Implementation" section under your merchant profile:

-![](../doc/img/the-admin-credentials.png)
+### IP address whitelisting
+You must whitelist the IP address of the machine which will be accessing the API in project settings.
+You can use a particular IP address or specify a range.
+The whitelisting setup can be found in the same place as the credentials, that is the Implementation section of the administration.

 ## Usage

-You will work with only two classes when using this SDK.
+You will work with two classes when using this SDK.
 - TheConfig - for setting up the library
-- TheClient - for main functionality (calling the API, rendering helpers)
+- TheClient - for core functionality (calling the API, rendering helpers)

-## Configuration
+## Configuration with TheConfig

 All constructor parameters are described in [php doc](../src/TheConfig.php)